- Reference_by_pointer on Windows 10 is a BSOD error that can indicate a driver or software issue.

 - Restart your PC for all the changes to take effect.

 As soon as the fixing process is completed, your PC should work without problems, and you will not have to worry about BSoD errors or slow response times ever again.

 Disclaimer: This program needs to be upgraded from the free version in order to perform some specific actions.

 2. Install a minimal version of the graphics driver

 - After you’ve downloaded the program, run it.

 - Once the DDU starts, follow the instructions on the screen to remove your graphics card driver.

+Don’t forget to update your graphics card driver constantly.
 Outdated drivers can often cause BSOD errors and crashes, so it’s important that you update them as soon as you can.
-Updating drivers manually can be a tedious process, but you can use this Driver Update software to download all the necessary drivers with a single click.

 - Once the Windows Configuration window opens, select Selective Startup and uncheck Load startup items.

 - Go to Services tab and check Hide all Microsoft services.